 Densifier is currently the only product available for already-poured concrete that makes “concrete within concrete.”
 When Densifier is used at any point in the concrete’s lifespan, the concrete becomes better than it was in the beginning.

 The purpose of Densifier is to fortify the concrete, or make it denser.
-Normally, the sooner it is applied to the concrete, the better.
-(The exception to that rule is when the concrete contains chlorides, like a calcium chloride accelerator, which Densifier will push to the surface if in a wet, or solublized state, like it is in very fresh concrete.
+Normally, applying it to the concrete sooner is better.
+(The exception to that rule is when the concrete contains chlorides, like a calcium chloride accelerator.
+Which Densifier will push to the surface if in a wet, or solublized state, like it is in very fresh concrete.
 This is not a disaster, but it does require that the concrete be cleaned.)
 Densifier stops the deterioration and improves the integrity of the concrete at any stage in its lifespan, beginning as early as the concrete can be walked on without leaving footprints.
-For new concrete, it is used as a cure.
-For older concrete, it can be used as a "densifying" sealer under the decorative overlayment.
-Then "densify" the overlayment with Densifier.
+New concrete uses it as a cure.
+Older concrete uses it as a “densifying” sealer under the decorative overlayment.
+Then “densify” the overlayment with Densifier.

 “Within 28 days of application, the concrete can be expected to be 20 to 30% stronger,” says Andrea Bright, president of PROTECRETE.
 “Another thing we like to point out is that Densifier is environmentally safe.
 Not just friendly, but actually safe.
 It won’t burn your skin, and it doesn’t harm vegetation either.

-Bright says that what this means to contractors is that there’s no fear in applying it and having it hurt them, although it is recommended that a painter’s mask is worn during application, because the airless sprayer kicks up concrete dust, which IS harmful.
+Bright says that what this means to contractors is that there’s no fear in applying it and having it hurt them.
+Although, a painter’s mask is recommended when it is applied. it’s recommended that a painter’s mask is worn during application.
+Due to the airless sprayer kicking up concrete dust, which IS harmful.

 Sam Bennington is project manager of Rock Waterscape Systems in Orlando, Florida.
-His company is a concrete contractor specializing in artificial rock work that may also be found in the most popular theme parks in the United States.
+His company is a concrete contractor specializing in artificial rock work.
+His company’s work can found in the most popular theme parks in the United States.

 “We use Densifier primarily to stop the efflorescence in the concrete,” says Bennington.
 “So in situations where our concrete is under water, such as in waterfalls, the calcium in the concrete will work its way to the surface and leave all those little white efflorescence marks.
 By using Densifier, we can eliminate a good 95% of that efflorescence.
 It greatly reduces the call backs we get from people who would otherwise call us and say, ‘The rock is all white, what are you going to do about it?'”